 Timescales

 Once the Professional Recognition Panel has come to a decision, you will be advised of the outcome of your application via email.
 You will also receive feedback explaining the outcome.
-The review panel aims to review and provide an outcome and feedback within 12 weeks of receipt of your submission.
+The review panel aims to review and provide an outcome and feedback within 12 weeks of the deadline window.

 Possible outcomes